 The Public Service Office is a non-legislative complaint-handling mechanism for complaints about the Kiribati Government.
 It deals directly with agencies in resolving disputes.
 More complicated and contentious matters are referred to the Secretary to the Cabinet as head of the public service.

-Kiribati has not adhered to the ICCPR and has only recently acceded to the Convention against Torture.
+Kiribati has not adhered to the ICCPR and has only acceded to the Convention against Torture in 2019.
 In its 2015 Universal Periodic Review under the Human Rights Council, the issue of police use of force was not addressed.

 There is no regional human rights mechanism with oversight for acts by law enforcement agencies in Kiribati.